Streaming algorithms for groups and semigroups: Part A: Streaming algorithms for languages

-\begin{remark} Since every f.g.~infinite group has growth at least $n$, Theorem~\ref{thm-lower-bound-random} has the following consequence: If $G$ is a f.g.~infinite group, then the randomized streaming space complexity of $G$ is $\Omega(\log \log n)$. \end{remark}
+\begin{remark} Since every f.g.~infinite group $G$ has growth at least $n$, Theorem~\ref{thm-lower-bound-random} shows that the randomized streaming space complexity of $\WP(G)$ is $\Omega(\log \log n)$. \end{remark}

-\begin{remark} Later in this paper, we will make use of the following two famous results on the growth of groups, see also \cite{Harpe00,mann_2011}: \begin{itemize} \item Gromov's theorem \cite{Gro81}: A f.g.~group $G$ has polynomial growth if and only if $G$ is virtually nilpotent. \item Wolf-Milnor theorem \cite{Miln68,Wolf68}; see also \cite[p.~202]{Harpe00}: A f.g.~solvable group $G$ is either virtually nilpotent (and hence has polynomial growth) or there is a constant $c > 1$ such that $G$ has growth $c^n$ (i.e., $G$ has exponential growth).
+\begin{remark} Later in this paper, we will make use of the following two famous results on the growth of groups, see also \cite{Harpe00,Ceccherini-SilbersteinA21}: \begin{itemize} \item Gromov's theorem \cite{Gro81}: An f.g.~group $G$ has polynomial growth if and only if $G$ is virtually nilpotent (i.e., $G$ has a nilpotent subgroup of finite index). \item Milnor-Wolf theorem \cite{Miln68,Wolf68}; see also \cite[p.~202]{Harpe00}: An f.g.~solvable group $G$ is either virtually nilpotent (and hence has polynomial growth) or there is a constant $c > 1$ such that $G$ has growth $c^n$ (i.e., $G$ has exponential growth).
 It is well known that the same dichotomy also holds for f.g.~linear groups.
-This is a consequence of Tits alternative \cite{Tits72}: A f.g.~linear group $G$ is either virtually solvable or contains a free group of rank at least two (in which case $G$ has exponential growth). \end{itemize} \end{remark} The dichotomy theorem of Milnor and Wolf does not generalize to all f.g.~groups.
+This is a consequence of Tits alternative \cite{Tits72}: An f.g.~linear group $G$ is either virtually solvable or contains a free group of rank at least two (in which case $G$ has exponential growth). \end{itemize} \end{remark} The dichotomy theorem of Milnor and Wolf does not generalize to all f.g.~groups.
 Grigorchuk \cite{Grigorchuk80} constructed a group whose growth is lower bounded by $\exp(n^{0.515})$ \cite{Bar01} and upper bounded by $\exp(n^{0.768})$ \cite{Bartholdi98}.
-The streaming space complexity of this remarkable group will be studied in Theorem~\ref{thm-grig}.
+The randomized streaming space complexity of the word problem for this remarkable group will be addressed in Theorem~\ref{thm-grig}.